hterminasyan/bigquery-datasphere-sac/challenges/ex2/README.md

 <details>
   <summary>Solution</summary>

-1. 👉 Open your [SAP Data Warehouse Cloud](https://ccebd5f3-3595-488d-846d-eda360636613.us10.hcs.cloud.sap/dwaas-ui/index.html#/home) using the provided credentials.
+1. 👉 Open your [SAP Datasphere](https://ccebd5f3-3595-488d-846d-eda360636613.us10.hcs.cloud.sap/dwaas-ui/index.html#/home) using the provided credentials.

    Your user is associated with unique space (CATEGORY_MGMT_\<STUDENT>) where you can work and create your data artifacts.

     ![New View](../../images/dwchome.png)

-2. 👉 Go to **SAP DWC Data Builder** and create **New Graphical View**
+2. 👉 Go to **SAP Datasphere Data Builder** and create **New Graphical View**

     ![New View](../../images/newgraphview.png)